ETomberg391/ad_discordbot/precise_chat_plan.md

 -   **Purpose:** This module will be responsible for generating the precisely formatted answer.
 -   **Key Function:** A function named `get_precise_answer` will be the main entry point for this module.
     -   It will accept the user's prompt and the current `state` dictionary.
-    -   It will inject a system prompt into the context to instruct the LLM to formulate a response, use `<thinking>` tags for internal thoughts, and wrap the final reply in `<chatting>` tags.
-    -   It will dynamically add `</chatting>` as a stopping string to the API call to prevent the model from generating extra text after the response.
-    -   It will make a single call to the `custom_chatbot_wrapper` to get the raw response from the LLM.
+    -   It will use a two-pass architecture:
-    -   It will append the `</chatting>` tag to the raw response to ensure the block is complete, as using it as a stop string removes it from the output.
+        1.  **Creative Pass:** Generate an in-character response using the `custom_chatbot_wrapper`.
+        2.  **Refiner Pass:** Take the output from the creative pass and use a second, raw `generate_reply` call with strict, non-creative parameters to enclose it in `<chatting>` tags.
-    -   It will parse the LLM's response by finding the last `</chatting>` tag and working backward to find its corresponding `<chatting>` tag, reliably extracting the content.
+    -   It will parse the output of the refiner pass to extract the final, clean response.
     -   It will implement a retry mechanism (up to 4 attempts) if the tags are not found in the response.
 If it fails after all retries, it will return a fallback message.

 ## 2. Modify `bot.py` to add the `/precise_answers` command